krazydanny/laravel-repository/README.md

 ```

-To count all model instances under a certain criteria
+To count all model instances under a certain criteria:
 ```php

 $q = User::where( 'active', true );